haleyplaas/haleyplaas/README.md

 - Hi there, I’m @haleyplaas!
-Associate Research Scientist at Columbia University / NASA Goddard Institute for Space Studies.
+Associate Research Scientist at Columbia University / NASA Goddard Institute for Space Studies

 - This account serves:
      1) to provide transparent and open access to my data analyses and visualizations,